 Formal Lectures: 24 x 50 minute lectures provide a fundamental understanding of the molecular dimensions of marine microbial interactions and biotechnology.
 An outline of each lecture is provided at the start of lectures.
 Lectures are complemented by extensively illustrated ‘handouts’ via Blackboard.
 Where relevant, lecturer's own research experience is brought into the lecturing sessions.
 Examples would be given by internal and external experts in the field.
 References and recommended materials for further reading are provided for each lecture.

-Laboratory practical sessions: allow students to develop appropriate practical skills in molecular protocols.
+Laboratory practical sessions: allow students to develop appropriate practical skills in molecular biology protocols.
 Interactive practical sessions start with a short introductory talk highlighting techniques to be employed and the goals to be attained.
 Practicals include the basic techniques involved in the extraction of nucleic acids, preparation of samples for next-generation sequencing, as well as computer-based bioinformatic analyses of the data acquired above to address a contemporary research question.
 These practicals are integrated closely with the lectured materials.

 A wide range of support can be provided for those students who have further or specific learning and teaching needs.